emichaud998/cs326-final-gaminggators/docs/milestone2.md

 This endpoint takes in a gameID and returns all the information about the game object that shares that gameID.

+### /game/list/filter/all

+This endpoint filters the list of all games by a specific filter passed in to the endpoint.

+#### /game/list/filter/custom

+This endpoint will filter the games in a user's wishlist, recommendation, ratings, or browse games tab.

+### /game/list/NameStartsWith

+This endpoint takes in a titleSearch string and returns a list of games thats name starts with that titleSearch string.

+### /gameSort/all

+This endpoint gets a list of games sorted in alphabetical order.

+### /gameSort/recommendations

+This endpoint gets a list of game recommendations sorted in alphabetical order.

+### /gameSort/wishlist

+This endpoint gets a wishlist sorted in alphabetical order.

+### /gameSort/ratings

+This endpoint gets a game ratings list sorted in alphabetical order.

+### /game/list/releaseDate

+This endpoints gets takes in two parameters for dateEarlier and dateLater.
+It then returns a list of all games that have a release date between those two dates.

 ## API Endpoints (GET)

 ### /users/allUsers